jroper/erqx/README.md

 ## Blog repo layout

-You can place posts into `_posts` directory in the repo, all posts will be picked up from there.
+You can place posts into a `_posts` directory in the repo, all posts will be picked up from there.
 Blog posts should have a name in the format `year-month-day-permalink-title.format`, for example, `2013-11-23-my-first-post.md`.
 Allowed formats are `md` and `html`.

+Similarly, you can also place static pages into a `_pages` directory in the repo, and all pages will be picked up from there.

 A file called `_config.yml` should be placed in the root directory of the repo.